JARNAH MONTERSINO

 Based in Naarm/Melbourne, Australia, Jarnah Montersino is an emerging artist with a multidisciplinary practice encompassing textiles, sculpture and painting.
 Often incorporating everyday materials into her work, Jarnah uses her practice to reflect on the human condition.
 This work draws from her studies, work and research within social science, human rights, art and design.

-sculptural objects and paintings.
+Utilizing domestic matter and techniques to build sculptural object and paintings.
 The vessel forms are inspired by structures found in ancient amphoras.
-A combination of

 A Human Can Fit In The Heart Of A Whale, 2022, acrylic, paper, thread and sand, 84x67cm, framed.